jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 ## Introduction

 You should submit your report in pairs.
-Make sure to start early and post any questions you might have on piazza.
+Make sure to start early and post any questions you might have on Piazza.
 The standard late assignemt policy applies.

 For all the assignment in this course, we are going to be using the recently developed standard library in the gem5 simulator.
 Please read through [Getting started with gem5 stdlib]().
 We are going to use github's classroom and codespaces to setup and run our experiments in gem5.
 This means no compiling gem5.